changmw/chang-cantontese-input/ingres4gl/readme.txt

 Ingres RDBMS's SQL syntax was not very different from Foxpro.
 But Ingres RDBMS was definitely way more expensive than Foxpro!
-But Foxpro did NOT require HP X workstations, which were also very expensive, more pricy than Novell Netware.:)
+Foxpro also did NOT require HP X workstations, which were also very expensive, more pricy than Novell Netware. :)

 Looking back, Ingres4GL was very similar to Visual Foxpro.
 They were both object-oriented and had similar user interfaces.
 But